COVID-19 Frequently Asked Questions

 Q: What are people who receive their snap benefits at the end of the month supposed to do when there isn’t any food left?

 A: The Food Assistance Division at the Department of Human Resources (DHR) administers the Supplemental Nutrition Assistance Program (SNAP) in Alabama.
 Please contact DHR.

 Q: What are you doing to ensure the health of our garbage men?

 A; COVID-19 is spread by respiratory droplets (mucous from the nose, mouth, throat, and lungs) which can be spread person to person over a distance of about six feet.
 Persons working outside, not close together, are not at risk from COVID-19 from working outside.
 Garbage and refuse collectors should take hygiene precautions such as gloves, good handwashing, or use of hand sanitizer.

-Q: What about chicken houses?
-Can this get into our food supply?
+Q: Can Coronavirus get into our food supply?

 A: COVID-19 is not thought to be spread through food.
 However, when making food, persons should use appropriate hygiene for themselves, such as good handwashing, cleaning surfaces like countertops, refrigerator, and stove handles.
 Sick persons should not make food for other persons.